revanth802/CMPE202_homefinder_web_app/Project_Journal.md

 | Sandeep    | End to End Testing |  Bug Fixing  | None
 | Prasanna   | End to Testing     |  Bug Fixing  | None

+XP Value applied: "Communication":
+Discussed over the weekend on a sprint to check if all the group members were on the same page in the project workflow.
+As all the functionalities were completed in development phase, every one moved on to end and end testing and finding bugs and fixing them.

 ### Week-9

 | Owner      | Tasks Worked on/complete | Tasks Going to work on | Tasks Blocked |